 Early History of the Kelitch family

 This web page shows only a small excerpt of our Kelitch research.
-Another 80 words (6 lines of text) covering the years 137 and 1372 are included under the topic Early Kelitch History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the year 1372 is included under the topic Early Kelitch History in all our PDF Extended History products and printed products wherever possible.